 While such techniques are crucial in developing automaticity and fluency, it is also helpful for students interested in translation to think about the correspondences (and sometimes, the lack of correspondences) between English and their other language.
 Translation involves going smoothly back and forth between languages—a skill that is rarely emphasized in the language classroom.
 The Summer Translation Program offers students an unusual opportunity to begin developing these skills with published professors specializing in the field of translation.

-- Give you practical skills and basic knowledge necessary to the career of translation.
+- Emphasizes the practical skills and basic knowledge necessary to the career of translation.

-- Help prepare a future generation of translators specializing in practical and literary translation.
+- Helps prepare a future generation of translators specializing in practical and literary translation.

-- Provide participants with intensive training on translating to and from the particular language of their specialty.
-This year's participants will work between Arabic and English.
+- Provides participants with intensive training on translating to and from the particular language of their specialty.

-- Raise awareness of the theoretical and practical problems of translation, especially in regards to linguistic and cultural issues.
-This year, one of the courses will focus on communication between Arabic and American cultures.
+- Raises awareness of the theoretical and practical problems of translation, especially in regards to linguistic and cultural issues.